priyanshusingh017/SQL-Queries/SQL-50/Readme.md

 - Dialects: Examples primarily use MySQL-style syntax; minor adjustments may be needed for PostgreSQL, SQL Server, or SQLite.

 ## Folder Structure
-- `select/` — Foundational selection and filtering queries
+- `Select/` — Foundational selection and filtering queries
-- `basics join/` — Inner/left/right joins and basic multi-table queries
+- `Basics Join/` — Inner/left/right joins and basic multi-table queries
 - `Basic Aggregate Functions/` — `COUNT`, `SUM`, `AVG`, `MIN`, `MAX`, `GROUP BY`, `HAVING`
 - `Sorting and Grouping/` — Ordering, grouping patterns, and rollups
 - `Advanced Select and Joins/` — Window functions and complex join scenarios
+- `Advanced String Functions_Regex_Clause/` — String ops, regex, and related clauses
 - `Subqueries/` — Scalar, correlated, and `IN/EXISTS` subqueries

 ## How to Run